 As I previously mentioned in another post, it amazes me how good mobile phone cameras have become.
 Some of the photographs I have taken whilst walking have turned out really good and I find now that I am enjoying using my phone more and more for photography.

 My phone is the Huawei P9, it has a dual lens camera co-engineered with Leica with one dedicated lens for monochrome.
 The results are fantastic, the quality is way above any previous phone I’ve owned or used, it allows manual control and shoots in DNG RAW format.
 As I said, I’ve had this with me on my travels and I’ve taken pictures on each trip.
-On this page you’ll find some of my favourites from the last few months, all taken on my phone and all edited from RAW using Snapseed.
+What your seeing on this page is some of my favourite pictures over the last few months, all taken on my phone and edited from RAW using Snapseed.